joseluisbn/WebViewAndroid/README.md

 # WebViewAndroid

-Simple Webview written in Kotlin and developed in Android Studio.
+Simple Webview coded in Kotlin and developed in Android Studio.

 ## Developer notes